 Despite the many positives to Collin County, there are some concerns that a citizen accused must be aware of:

 The present elected District Attorney Greg Willis currently maintains a “no obstruction” policy on DWIs.
-What this means is that cases that have no business being prosecuted often result in jury and bench trials at a cost to the Collin County taxpayers and the citizens accused.
+As a result, cases that have no business being prosecuted often result in jury and bench trials at a cost to the Collin County taxpayers and the citizens accused.

-The Collin County Veterans Court is not similar to other counties in that they do not dismiss the DWI convictions for veterans who complete their program.
+The Collin County Veterans Court is not similar to other counties because they do not dismiss the DWI convictions for veterans who complete their program, for instance.
 This defeats the objective of the program to help place the veteran in a position in which they won’t be limited in employment due to a conviction, despite having their substance abuse issues resolved.

 Collin County is unique to other North Texas counties in that the probation department has much greater control in sentencing than the judge in other counties, whereas judges are more likely to control the conditions of probation (for example, reporting versus non reporting).
-It is standard practice that the Collin County judges defer to the probation department on the particulars of probation conditions.
+As a result, it is standard practice that the Collin County judges defer to the probation department on the particulars of probation conditions.

 Here is a list of Collin County Cities, Towns, and Municipalities: